menchelab/DataDiVR_WebApp/README.md

    - a VR ready windows computer
    - a SteamVR compatible headset
    - SteamVR installed
-   - download the VRNetzer executable
+   - download the DataDiVR executable
-   - open "VRNetzer/Colab/Content/data/config.txt and make sure it contains the adress the VRNetzer backend is running at
+   - open "DataDiVR/Colab/Content/data/config.txt and make sure it contains the adress the DataDiVR backend is running at
    - run the backend
-   - run VRnetzer.exe
+   - run DataDiVR.exe
    - enter a username (optional)
    - choose robot if you want to run in desktop mode (good idea for a dedicated server as it is more performant) OR VR to run in vr mode
    - the first player is the host so choose "HOST SESSION"